 VII.
-REPORTING AND SAMPLING REQUIREMENTS
+SAMPLING REQUIREMENTS

-- 1. The permittee is not required to sample stormwater under this permit.
-The Department may require sampling and reporting as a result of illegal discharges, compliance issues related to water quality concerns, or evidence of off-site impacts from activities at a site.
+The permittee is not required to sample stormwater under this permit.
+The Department may require sampling and reporting as a result of illegal discharges, compliance issues related to water quality concerns or BMP effectiveness, or evidence of off-site impacts from activities at the site.
 If such an action is needed, the Department will specify in writing the sampling requirements, including such information as location and extent.
-If the permittee refuses to perform sampling when required, the Department may terminate the general permit and require the facility to obtain a site-specific permit with sampling requirements. - 2.
-Electronic Discharge Monitoring Report (eDMR) Submission System.
-The NPDES Electronic Reporting Rule, 40 CFR Part 127, reporting of any report required by the permit shall be submitted via an electronic system to ensure timely, complete, accurate, and nationally consistent set of data for the NPDES program.
-The eDMR system is currently the only Department-approved reporting method for this permit unless specified elsewhere in this permit, or a waiver is granted by the Department.
-The facility must register in the Department's eDMR system through the Missouri Gateway for Environmental Management (MoGEM) before the first report is due. - 3.
-Permittees shall prepare a quarterly report with a list of active land disturbance sites including any off-site borrow or depositional areas associated with the construction project and submit the following information electronically as an attachment to the eDMR system until such a time when the current or a new system is available to allow direct input of the data:
+If the permittee refuses to perform sampling when required, the Department may terminate the general permit and require the facility to obtain a site-specific permit with sampling requirements.